 Everyone has a different tolerance for pain, so getting to know the patient and how he or she perceives pain is important for us as pain management doctors.
 The patient and doctor should both be involved with the diagnosis and treatment process.

-At Pain Specialists of America, we can use a nerve block or other technique to diagnose certain types of pain, but our doctors rely on you for more clues when describing your pain – where is it, when does it happen, what does it feel like, how often are you in pain, etc.
+We can use a nerve block or other technique to diagnose certain types of pain, but our doctors rely on you for more clues when describing your pain – where is it, when does it happen, what does it feel like, how often are you in pain, etc.

 You may want to keep a record of your pain and rate it on a scale of 1 to 10 for a few days or weeks.
 Keeping a record of your pain is also helpful for tracking your progress during treatment so that you can see the change.